Loose Change: Heady stuff

 Come on.
 Aside from complete decapitation, Downie pretty much ran the table of on-ice offenses.
 If he'd of nailed the landing, he would be looking at a perfect score.
 Of course, if Dean McAmmond had bothered to pony up the extra cash for the early warning detection system on his helmetÂ…

 Still, there is no reasonable way things like this will ever be removed from the game.
-They can be minimized and marginalized, but they will never
+They can be minimized and marginalized, but they will never be eradicated completely.

 As long as there are large, angry and well-paid men flying around at crushing speeds, there will be stupid acts, scary collisions and scrambled cerebellum.
 You could throw a lifetime ban at Downie and someone, soon, would be there to wear the villain's mask.
 Marty McSorley begat Donald Brashear.
 Donald Brashear begat Chris Simon.
 Curly begat Moe.